nate-bake/SEASCAPE/README.md

 - Try to anticipate potential issues and reduce the probability that `air.cpp` process will ever crash.
 - Test like every individual piece in different config scenarios.
   - Especially servo thread since I don't know if RCIN and PWM scales are the same.

-## SETUP / DEPENDENCIES

-- Install JSONCPP on Navio so that C++ can read config file. `sudo apt-get install libjsoncpp-dev`
-- Install Python IPC package on Navio so Python can access shared memory. `sudo pip3 install sysv_ipc`
-- Note that some of the Navio2 C++ libraries have been modified, hence the Emlid submodule is not included.
-- Be sure to actually clone the mavlink submodule thingy. `git submodule update --init`
+- Documentation overview and config setting explanations.

-## COMPILE / RUN
+## INSTALLATION / EXECUTION

 - `sudo python3 launch.py` should hopefully take care of everything.
+  - This will install: `libjsoncpp-dev` apt package, `sysv_ipc` pip package, mavlink submodule.
+- Note that some existing Navio2 libraries have been modified.
+Hence the Emlid submodule is not included.